blinkk/degu/notes/glsl.md

         for instance, you want to draw a line of 10px.

+Getting World positions in frag shader.
+  @see glsl-playground.28.js
+  We pass the modelMatrix as a varying over to the frag shader.

 Normalizing Sin / Cos
     Sin returns values between -1 and 1 and we want 0-1.
     So we first do sin(time) + 1.0 which gives us a value between 0 and 2.